Union between Sweden and Norway: The Union in practice

 Legally, Norway had the status of an independent constitutional monarchy, with more internal independence than it had enjoyed in over 400 years.
 While it shared a common monarch and a common foreign policy with Sweden, all other ministries and government institutions were separate from each state.
 Norway had its own army, navy and treasury.
 The foreign service was directly subordinate to the king, an arrangement that was embodied already in the Norwegian constitution of 17 May 1814, before the revision of 4 November.
 An unforeseen effect was that foreign policy was decided in the Swedish cabinet and conducted by the Swedish ministry of foreign affairs.
 When matters of foreign policy were discussed in cabinet meetings, the only Norwegian present who could plead Norway's case was the prime minister.
 The Swedish Riksdag could indirectly influence foreign policy, but not the Norwegian Storting.
 Because the representations abroad were appointed by the Swedish government and mostly staffed with Swedes, the Union was often seen by foreigners as functioning like a single state rather than two sovereign states.
 Over time, however, it became less common to refer to the union as "Sweden" and instead to jointly reference it as "Sweden and Norway".

 According to the Norwegian constitution, the king was to appoint his own cabinet.
 Because the king mostly resided in Stockholm, a section of the cabinet led by the prime minister had to be present there, accompanied by two ministers.
 The first prime minister was Peder Anker, who had been prominent among the Norwegians who framed the constitution, and had openly declared himself to be in favor of the Union.
-The Norwegian government acquired a splendid town house, Pechlinska huset, as the residence of the cabinet section in Stockholm, which also served as an informal "embassy" of Norway.
+The Norwegian government acquired a town house, Pechlinska huset, as the residence of the cabinet section in Stockholm, which also served as an informal "embassy" of Norway.
 The other six Christiania-based ministers were in charge of their respective government departments.
 In the king's absence, meetings of the Christiania cabinet were chaired by the viceroy (stattholder), appointed by the king as his representative.
 The first to hold that office was count Hans Henrik von Essen, who had already at the conclusion of the Kiel treaty been appointed governor-general of Norway when the expected Swedish occupation would be effective.

 The next viceroys were also Swedes, and this consistent policy during the first 15 years of the Union was resented in Norway.
 From 1829 onwards, the viceroys were Norwegians, until the office was left vacant after 1856, and finally abolished in 1873.